 Each site i (i = 1, ..., N) can be in k states.
 At each time step t every cell changes state (synchronous updating) depending on its present state and on the states of its neighbours where r is called the radius of the neighbourhood.
-Thus we have possible permutations and k^p possible rules to generate the next step.
-As for the models and methods we have discussed in the first lectures we have to specify the boundary conditions, e.g.
+Thus we have possible permutations and $k^p$ possible rules to generate the next step.